 Shippers put diamond-shaped hazard warning labels on most hazardous materials packages.
 These labels inform others of the hazard.
 If the diamond label won't fit on the package, shippers may put the label on a tag securely attached to the package.
 For example, compressed gas cylinders that will not hold a label will have tags or decals.
-Labels look like the examples in Figure 9.1.
+Labels look like the examples in Figure 9.2.

-Figure 9.1 Examples of HAZMAT Labels.
+Figure 9.2 HAZMAT Labels Examples